Frank Cotroni: Later years and death

-On 8 December 1987, Cotroni pledged guilty to manslaughter with regard to the murder charges he was facing due to Simard's testimony.
+On 8 December 1987, Cotroni pleaded guilty to manslaughter with regard to the murder charges he was facing due to Simard's testimony.
 Cotroni lost his court fight against extradition in June 1989 and agreed to face the charges in Connecticut on the condition that he serve his time in Canada.

 Two of Cotroni's sons followed him into the family business.
 Francesco "Frankie" Cotroni Jr. was close to Allan "The Weasel" Ross of the West End Gang.
-Besides for serving as the liaison with the West End Gang, Frankie Cotroni was charged on 10 October 1986 as an accomplice to the murder of Giuseppe Montegano on 14 June 1981, with the Crown alleging that Simard had killed Montegano on the orders of Frank at the prompting of Frankie.
+In addition to being charged with serving as the liaison with the West End Gang, Frankie Cotroni was also charged on 10 October 1986 as an accomplice to the 14 June 1981 murder of Giuseppe Montegano, with the Crown alleging that Simard had killed Montegano on the orders of Frank at the prompting of Frankie.
 On 15 January 1988, Frankie made a plea bargain with the Crown, pleading guilty to manslaughter, for which he served three years in prison.
-On 17 April 1996, Frankie was again arrested on the charges of drug trafficking, leading him to make a plea bargain, agreeing to eight years in prison in exchange for a guilty plea, but he released on parole in October 2000.
+On 17 April 1996, Frankie was again arrested on the charges of drug trafficking, leading him to make a plea bargain, agreeing to eight years in prison in exchange for a guilty plea, but he was released on parole in October 2000.

 In 1996, Frank Cotroni was charged with conspiring to import 180 kilograms of cocaine into Canada; he was released from prison in 2002 after serving four years of a seven-year sentence.
-On 23 August 1998, Cotroni's son Paulo was shot and killed in the driveway of his home in Repentigny by two hitmen, Gérald Gallant and Gérard Hubert.
+On 23 August 1998, Cotroni's son Paolo was shot and killed in the driveway of his home in Repentigny by two hitmen, Gérald Gallant and Gérard Hubert.
 Police initially investigated a theory that Paolo Cotroni was killed over a $250,000 debt he owed to an Asian organized crime syndicate, but the Rock Machine motorcycle gang later became the prime suspects in the murder.
 Paolo had been dealing with the Hells Angels, rivals of the Rock Machine, and was a friend of Hells Angels biker Scott Steinert.
 Prior to his death, he had been warned by Rock Machine member Johnny Plescio to cease his affiliation with the Angels.
 On 26 March 2009, Gallant testified that he and Hubert had killed Paolo in a $20,000 murder contract given by Frédéric Faucher and Marcel "Le Maire" Demers, the leaders of the Rock Machine's Quebec City chapter.
 On 30 June 2002, Frank Cotroni was arrested for violating his parole conditions by meeting men with criminal records in an Italian restaurant, but was released in August 2002.